The-Focus-AI/readbar/README.md

 Contributions welcome!
 Please feel free to submit issues, feature requests, or pull requests.

 ## Changelog

+### v1.1.0
+- Added ChatGPT integration
+- Option + Click to send PDF/EPUB files to ChatGPT for analysis
+- Automatic ChatGPT app activation and new chat creation
+- Support for files with spaces and special characters
+- Fallback mechanisms for robust operation

 ### v1.0.0
 - Initial release